Relationship compatibility: it’s not as simple as 10 signs

 Relationship compatibility test: calculate your compatibility

-If you’re wondering where your relationship stands, take EliteSingles’ relationship compatibility quiz for a fun way to review your relationship compatibility meter
+If you’re falling in love and/or wondering where your relationship stands, take EliteSingles’ relationship compatibility quiz for a fun way to review your relationship compatibility meter

 Relationship compatibility: it’s more than what zodiac signs go together